stephendelaney/The-Product-Manager-Interview-Project/Questions/Vanity-Analytics_vs_Action-Metrics.md

 # Vanity Metrics vs. Actionable Analytics
 > Could you provide some examples of where you encountered vanity metrics?
+ PROPOSED CHANGE: Tell me about metrics you defined for a product, what they were and how you arrived at defining them.
 > **Follow-Up** How would you compare these to instances you've employed actionable analytics?

 ## Reason